Educational resources

 Judiciary and the Rule of Law

-This short video for young people gives an overview of the Independent judicial system of England and Wales, illustrating its history from the Magna Carta to present day.
-It explains the separation of powers, the different types of courts/tribunals and busts some of the myths that surround being a judge (such as no judge has ever used a gavel!)
+This short video gives an overview of the independent judicial system of England and Wales, illustrating its history from the Magna Carta to present day.
+It explains the separation of powers, the different types of courts and tribunals, and dispels some of the myths that surround being a judge.

 Young Citizens